Puerto Rican art

-Puerto Rico is a territory of the United States.
-Puerto Ricans (Spanish: puertorriqueños or boricuas) are the people of Puerto Rico, the inhabitants, and citizens of the Commonwealth of Puerto Rico, and their descendants.
-Puerto Rico is home to people of many different national origins as well.
-The people of Puerto Rico are a mix of European, Taino, and African ancestry.
-The island's unique mixture is represented in the varied styles of Puerto Rican art.
+Puerto Rican art is the diverse historic collection of visual and hand-crafted arts originating from the island.
+The art of the Puerto Ricans (Spanish: puertorriqueños or boricuas) draws from the various cultural traditions of the indigenous Taino people, as well as the history of the island as the subject of various other nations.

 Santos

 When the Spanish first arrived in Puerto Rico, one of their primary tools in converting the indigenous Taíno population were statuettes, known as Santos, depicting the Virgin Mary, Jesus Christ, and other Catholic icons (the practice of religious sculpture already existed on the island through the Taínos’ use of cemí figures).
 As there were not many churches and missionaries during the early years of Spanish occupation, Santos were crucial in establishing the Catholic faith in Puerto Rico, as the converts would use the Santos in domestic settings for various religious purposes.
 Early craftsmen of these Santos, known as santeros (or santeras, if female) would primarily create the figures by using Spanish cedarwood, clay, or stone, and applying oil paints, and were heavily influenced by the Spanish Baroque style, with the early Santo figures being elaborately detailed with dramatic expressions.

 Many Santos were adorned with aureolas (halos), though depictions of Jesus exclusively used a three-pointed halo referred to as the Tres Potencias.
 In the years after Spanish Colonialism, Santos moved away from the Baroque style and into roughly 2 categories: Autoctono and Contemporary.
 Autoctono (Native) is characterized by local Puerto Rican colors and simple, childlike features, while Contemporary is a broader category reflective of Santos that are made without necessarily having a direct mystical or religious influence.
 Santos vary in size, but are usually around eight to twenty inches tall.
 Over the years, Santos have become a very personal and important tradition in many Puerto Rican households: they are housed in special wooden boxes called nichos where people pray for assistance and protection, and families often pass down collections of Santos (for instance, depictions of the Nativity Scene) for future generations to add new figures and restore old ones.
 After the 1898 United States invasion of Puerto Rico, Santos as a handmade craft somewhat reduced in popularity, as Protestant missionaries called for converts to dispose of and destroy the figures, and general modernizations on the island led to a reduced interest in this long-standing tradition.
 As a result, plastic, mass-produced statuettes of Catholic figures have become more popular as an alternative to traditional Santos craftsmanship.

 In October 2021 the twentieth meeting of Santo carvers was held at the Institute of Puerto Rican Culture in Old San Juan, Puerto Rico.